70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 landmarks of Italy: Villa Adriana, Tivoli

-The Villa Adriana is a complex of over 30 buildings and covers an area of more than 300 acres.
-Visitors to the site can explore the various parts of the villa, including the Canopus, a vast pool surrounded by columns that were inspired by the famous sanctuary in Egypt, the Maritime Theatre, a semi-circular building that was used for intellectual and artistic pursuits, and the Piazza d’Oro, a square adorned with sculptures and fountains.
+You can explore the various parts of the villa, including the Canopus, a vast pool surrounded by columns inspired by the famous sanctuary in Egypt, the Maritime Theatre, a semi-circular building used for intellectual and artistic pursuits, and the Piazza d’Oro, a square adorned with sculptures and fountains.

 One of the highlights of the Villa Adriana is the extensive gardens, which feature a variety of landscapes and water features, such as pools and canals.
 The gardens were considered a masterpiece of landscaping and engineering.
 They provided an escape from the heat and noise of Rome.